-Many cultures identify the dragonfly with the presence of fairies.
-This form reflects the general typology.
-It is a creature that is both beautiful and dangerous.
+Many cultures see the dragonfly as a typology of fairies.
+This form reflects the general form of these creatures.
+Dragonflies are hunters of other insects.
+It is both beautiful and dangerous.

 “Fear isn’t so difficult to understand.
 After all, weren’t we all frightened as children?
 Nothing has changed since Little Red Riding Hood faced the big bad wolf.
 What frightens us today is exactly the same sort of thing that frightened us yesterday.
 It’s just a different wolf.
 This fright complex is rooted in every individual.” ― Alfred Hitchcock

 When stories are shared, they take root in the culture’s traditions.
 It is how superstition becomes part of the values of the culture.
 Superstition is the justification for inhumane treatment.